plgueugnon/plgueugnon/README.md

 ### Hi there 👋

+I am a student at 42 Paris and an IT lawyer

+### Here are some of my projects :eyes: :
+- [x] [cub3d](https://github.com/plgueugnon/cub3D) : a small 3d game using Raycasting like Wolfenstein 3D
+- [x] [ft_services](https://github.com/plgueugnon/ft_services) : deploying and monitoring a website using a cluster of services with Kubernetes
+- [x] [webserv](https://github.com/plgueugnon/webserv) : a small nginx-like http server
+- [x] [philosophers](https://github.com/plgueugnon/philosophers) : a simulation of the philosophers dining problem to play with multithreading
+- [x] [push_swap](https://github.com/plgueugnon/push_swap) : a small sorting program to play with sorting algorithm
+- [x] [ft_transcendence](https://github.com/le-clucien/ft_transcendence) : a website with pong game & chat interface

 <!--
 **plgueugnon/plgueugnon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.